hesspet/Nasreddins-Story/README.md

 ## Nasr ad-Din al-Quffaz (Nasreddin the Glove)

-When the trick **Mr. Gloves** by [Juan Pablo](https://www.penguinmagic.com/magician/juan-pablo), an Argentinian Magician and inventor of magic tricks, was released, I bought it immediately.
+When the trick **"Mr. Gloves"** by [Juan Pablo](https://www.penguinmagic.com/magician/juan-pablo), an Argentinian magician and inventor of magic tricks, was released, I bought it immediately.
+I saw the promotion video, I saw how one of the routines was done and I loved the small puppet.

 * [Promotion Video](https://cdn.penguinmagic.com/h264/trailers/65de239961f04_360p.mp4)
 * [Review](https://www.youtube.com/watch?v=njTG4mPjbsg)
 * [Where to buy in DE?](https://secret-magic-store.de/collections/zoom-meeting-06-02-2024/products/mr-gloves-juan-pablo)

+## The Name

-The character wears a distinctive hat – which inspired us to name him **Nasr ad-Din al-Quffaz (نصر الدين القفاز)**, roughly translating to *Nasreddin the Glove*.
+The character wears a distinctive hat - a sort of a turban – which inspired us to name him **Nasr ad-Din al-Quffaz (نصر الدين القفاز)**, roughly translating to *Nasreddin the Glove*.
 That’s also where this project’s name came from.

 Believe me, he truly embodies Nasreddin Hodja’s spirit when he performs!
 His antics are often reminiscent of the old tales of his namesake.